bk10aao/MergeSort/README.md

 # MergeSort

-Implementation of a merge sorting algorithm.
+Implementation of a Merge Sort Algorithm.